maxsuren/SaftHttp/README.md

 # SaftHttp
-A tool helps to encrypt transparent message in http
+A tool helps to encrypt plain message in http based on RSA public key.
+A public key will be store in client side, when encryption is needed